jeffreybergier/Previous-Fork/readme.previous.txt

 possible to automatically synchronise host and guest system time.
 Please note that only NeXTstep 2.0 and later support automatic time synchronisation.

+Previous listens on some TCP ports and will forward connections to the emulated machine.
+See the file networking.howto.txt for details.

 Previous comes with a command line utility called "ditool" (disk image tool).
 It can be used to extract raw disk image files into a directory on the host system.
 You can get further informations about ditool's features and how to use it by